core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Valid Lifetime:         16-bit unsigned integer.
 The length of
-                        time in units of 60 seconds (relative to the time the packet is received) that this set of border router information is valid.
-A value of all zero bits (0x0) assumes a default value of 10,000
+                        time in units of 60 seconds (relative to the time the packet is received) that this Resource Directory address is valid.
-                        (~one week).
+                        A value of all zero bits (0x0) indicates that this Resource Directory address
+                        is not valid anymore.

 Reserved:               This field is unused.
 It MUST be
                         initialized to zero by the sender and